bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/44-Luke.md

 ^21^ But he answered them, “My mother and my brothers are these who hear the word of God and do it.”

 ^22^ Now on one of those days, he entered into a boat, himself and his disciples, and he said to them, “Let’s go over to the other side of the lake.”
 So they launched out. ^23^ But as they sailed, he fell asleep.
 A wind storm came down on the lake, and they were taking on dangerous amounts of water. ^24^ They came to him and awoke him, saying, “Master, Master, we are dying!”
-He awoke and rebuked the wind and the raging of the water; then they ceased, and it was calm.^^ ^25^ He said to them, “Where is your faith?”
+He awoke and rebuked the wind and the raging of the water; then they ceased, and it was calm.^a^ ^25^ He said to them, “Where is your faith?”
 Being afraid, they marvelled, saying to one another, “Who is this then, that he commands even the winds and the water, and they obey him?”
-^[8:24 See Psalm 107:29]
+^a^[**8:24** See Psalm 107:29]

 ^26^ Then they arrived at the country of the Gadarenes, which is opposite Galilee. ^27^ When Jesus stepped ashore, a certain man out of the city who had demons for a long time met him.
 He wore no clothes, and didn’t live in a house, but in the tombs. ^28^ When he saw Jesus, he cried out and fell down before him, and with a loud voice said, “What do I have to do with you, Jesus, you Son of the Most High God?
 I beg you, don’t torment me!” ^29^ For Jesus was commanding the unclean spirit to come out of the man.
 For the unclean spirit had often seized the man.
 He was kept under guard and bound with chains and fetters.
 Breaking the bonds apart, he was driven by the demon into the desert.